 Watch the video below about ZOSI C1 to check out how to set up a remote view security camera.

 In fact, not only yourself, but your family members can also stream your IP camera over the Internet simultaneously.
-(Read this to learn how to access IP cameras on multiple devices at one time.)

 For ZOSI battery-powered security cameras, 8 users can remotely view the IP cameras online via the cellphones at the same time.
 And 12 users can simultaneously watch the ZOSI non-battery-powered CCTV cameras from anywhere using the Internet.